BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 ### 5.6.
 Variance partitioning

-The variance partitioning analysis allows you to determine the relative contribution of each environmental parameters (or group of parameters) as explanatory factors of the beta-diversity variance.
+The variance partitioning analysis allows you to determine the relative contribution of each environmental parameter (or group of parameters) as explanatory factors of the beta-diversity variance.

 As for the db-RDA, we will perform the analysis first with vegan using the distance matrix and the metadata